jonathan-vella/what-the-caf/learning_path_modules/02_Strategy_and_Plan_Hackathon/challenges/challenge1.md

 **Learning Objectives:**

 - Document motivations and benefits for moving to the cloud.
 - Establish clear business outcomes, by key stakeholders or decision-makers, that align with your motivations.
+These business outcomes must be measurable and actionable.
 - Define your business case by capturing a business justification through a financial model to project business impact.

 ---